 Instructions

 - In a large saucepan, heat oil over medium heat.
-Add the bacon and cook until browned, about 3 minutes, scraping off any bits of bacon that stick to the bottom of the pan with a wooden spoon.
+Add the diced bacon and cook until browned, about 3 minutes, scraping off any bits of bacon that stick to the bottom of the pan with a wooden spoon.

 - Next, add the onions, celery, and garlic.
 Cook and stir until vegetables become fragrant and begin to soften, about 3 minutes.